— Germany confirms it’s considering funky new carbon contracts to spur green hydrogen sooner than expected

 For more on EU worker anxiety:

-(Updated Saturday morning with Innovation Fund, recast Saturday afternoon, tweaked Tuesday morning to remove garble and make smoother, adds Star Scientific at top, bottom)
+(Updated Saturday morning with Innovation Fund, recast Saturday afternoon, tweaked Tuesday morning to remove garble and make smoother, earlier version corrected to remove Star Scientific at top, bottom, pending clarification, updates with Hyundai and Ineos Wednseday.)